gunjx/cs50-harvardx/README.md

 ## Crack

-A program that cracks password hashes with a maximum of five characters.
+A program that cracks passwords with a maximum of five characters.

 ### Theory

 Assuming you somehow got possession of a file in a linux system called /etc/shadow, which contains usernames and hashed passwords, you could attempt to crack the users' passwords using brute force.

-Here is an example list of what /etc/shadow might look like (formatting username:hash): brian:50mjprEcqC/ts stelios:51u8F0dkeDSbY maria:509nVI8B9VfuA
+Here is an example list of what /etc/shadow might look like (formatting username:hash):\
-zamyla:50cI2vYkF0YU2
-anushree:50xcIMJ0y.RXo
-natmelo:50JIIyhDORqMU
-rob:50JGnXUgaafgc
-malan:50CcfIk1QrPr6
-lloyd:50n0AAUD.pL8g
+brian:50mjprEcqC/ts\
+stelios:51u8F0dkeDSbY\
+maria:509nVI8B9VfuA\
+zamyla:50cI2vYkF0YU2\
+anushree:50xcIMJ0y.RXo\
+natmelo:50JIIyhDORqMU\
+rob:50JGnXUgaafgc\
+malan:50CcfIk1QrPr6\
+lloyd:50n0AAUD.pL8g\
 bjbrown:50GApilQSG3E2

 Further assumptions: